Rare trial of U.S. journalist arrested on the job begins in Iowa

 ‘The norms have broken down’: Shock as journalists are arrested, injured by police while trying to cover the story

-The First Amendment doesn’t give special privileges to journalists to remain in nonpublic spaces, but many prosecutors have traditionally declined to pursue charges against a reporters covering protests, said David Ardia, a University of North Carolina law professor who is co-director of its Center for Media Law and Policy.
+The First Amendment doesn’t give special privileges to journalists to remain in nonpublic spaces, but many prosecutors have traditionally declined to pursue charges against reporters covering protests, said David Ardia, a University of North Carolina law professor who is co-director of its Center for Media Law and Policy.
 He called Sahouri’s case “a real head-scratcher,” and a break from “a custom that has been recognized by prosecutors and police departments all over the country … that it’s not in the public interest to prosecute journalists for doing their job.”

 Police in Des Moines arrested nearly 80 people over the course of three days of demonstrations last May.
 Sahouri had been covering the saga.

 On May 31 she reported on a peaceful event at a local park, then went to the nearby Merle Hay Mall, where things turned chaotic in the evening.
-She live-tweeted updates about looters breaking into a shoe store and posted photos of police using tear-gas on crowds of people.
+She live-tweeted updates about looters breaking into a shoe store and posted photos of police using tear gas on crowds of people.

-“She was there to be a witness and to record what was going on for history and for the community,” Des Moines Register executive editor Carol Hunter told The Post.
+“She was there to be a witness and to record what was going on for history and for the community,” Des Moines Register Executive Editor Carol Hunter told The Post.
 “And people in the community deserved to have her reporting on that protest.”
 Hunter worried that what happened to Sahouri will make other reporters in the state “fear that they have to be looking over their shoulder” when they cover similar events.

 In a video Sahouri shot after her arrest, still sniffing from the pepper spray, she said the crowds tried to run away as police approached the mall.
 “I was saying, ‘I’m press, I’m press, I’m press,'” she said.
 “Police deliberately took me, pepper-sprayed me on my face and put me in zip-ties.”